michael105/michael105.github.io/index.md

 cause you let the fear control your body, you'll drop.
 Which sometimes wouldn't be good at all.
 But, at the moment, I'm still like WTF what is going on WTF.
 And everyone keeps suggesting me different directions.

-Remembering me also on freeclimbing.
+Also remembering me onto freeclimbing.
 Sometimes, people try cheering you to keep going.
 Everyone reacts in another way on the cheering, so within your climbing group you normally know, what to yell, when someone fights with his route.